kkots/ggxrd_hitbox_overlay_2211/README.md

 ### Point/Cross - Origin points

-Each player and entity has an origin point which is shown as a black-white cross on the ground between their feet.
+Each player has an origin point which is shown as a black-white cross on the ground between their feet.
 When players jump, the origin point tracks their location.
 Origin points play a key role in throw hit detection.

+### Small black & white dot - Projectile origin points

+Projectiles whose origin points were deemed to be important enough to be shown will display them as black and white tiny square points.
+They visualize the projectiles' position which may be used in some range or interaction checks.

 ### Blue - Rejection boxes